 Ofelia looks up at the ceiling of the Pale Man's lair, and sees murals of the creature skewering and eating babies.
 Note, we never SEE the Pale Man eat a child, but this bit is enough to set up what kind of monster we're dealing with.

-The horrific and unneccessary demise of two of Ofelia's three fairy guides.
+The horrific and unnecessary demise of two of Ofelia's three fairy guides.

 The scene in which Vidal beats a man to near death with a blunt object while the man's father is forced to watch, leaving him alive long enough to see his father shot down before him, and then finishing him off.
 And it turns out the father and son actually were only hunting rabbits, making their deaths completely unnecessary.
 Vidal still didn't show any signs of remorse; instead, he just tells his men to be more thorough in the future before coming to bother him.